ggoggam/ggoggam.github.io/src/posts/webview-i.md

 Given a query, we can leverage the personalized recommendation and search features already implemented in the respective platforms to show all the products within a single view for an easier comparison.

 A more relevant use case nowadays would be coupled with large language models to summarize the outputs or translating natural language query to scraping requests (or function calls).
-If the language models gain capabilities to plan for itself, it would enable an autonomous agent to look for relevant information given a simple query, greatly reducing time and effort of users investing in these activities.
+If the language models gain capabilities to plan for itself (even though I highly doubt this would happen in a reasonable time frame and with the current direction in AI research), it would enable an autonomous agent to look for relevant information given a simple query, greatly reducing time and effort of users investing in these activities.
 However, this seems far considering the current capabilities of LLMs.

-## Implementation
+More details will be explained in the coming posts.